adce626/BypassLab-PoC/Payment‑Amount 403 Bypass Techniques.md

-# Payment‑Amount 403 Bypass Techniques — Practical Playbook (English, professional, no fluff)
+# Payment‑Amount 403 Bypass Techniques — Practical Playbook

 **Purpose:** practical, attack‑oriented checklist and playbook to test for payment‑amount tampering and 403 bypasses in payment endpoints.
 Designed for authorized testing / CTF / staging only.
 Focus on high‑value checks, clear PoCs, what to observe, and mitigations.
 Reproducible, minimal proofs are emphasized.